 As a result, many patients find that once their atlas is back in proper position, other issues in the area begin to heal naturally.
 For example, you may find that you immediately have fewer problems with your jaw.
 The benefits, however, are not just those that you get immediately.
 Once the soft tissue supporting the neck has time to heal, your adjustments will hold even longer.
 This, in turn, can lead to far-reaching healing effects throughout the body.
 You may find that you see benefits in everything from overall wellness to how well you sleep.

-The next time you need a chiropractor for a TMJ problem near Calgary, come and see us at Align Health & Wellness.
+The next time you need a Calgary chiropractor for TMJ, come and see us at Align Health & Wellness.
 We use the NUCCA method to ensure that you get a safe and gentle adjustment that is calculated specifically for your misalignment.
 You may find that you get relief from more than just jaw pain.
 Call 403-452-4290 to schedule a consultation today, or you can request an appointment online.